 The Principal Investigator is responsible for managing the expenditures on the grant.
 It is the Principal Investigator's responsibility to send any questions concerning the proper spending of funds to the Post Award Grant Administrator and/or to the sponsor prior to making an expenditure that might be questionable or may trigger an audit.

-All costs expended on government grants should be allowable, allocable, reasonable, and consistent in accordance with the Office of Management and Budget (OMB) CIRCULAR A-21 - Cost Principles for Educational Institutions.
+All costs expended on government grants should be allowable, allocable, reasonable, and consistent in accordance with the Office of Management and Budget (OMB) 2 CFR, Part 220.
 This Circular establishes principles for determining costs applicable to grants, contracts, and other agreements with educational institutions.

 A cost is allocable (1) if it is incurred solely to advance the work under the sponsored agreement; (2) if it benefits both the sponsored agreement and other work of the institution or (3) if it is necessary to the overall operation of the institution and is deemed to be assignable in part to sponsored projects.